cs7641-team4/cs7641project/README.md

 - Multiclass Classification - Full (MC-F): We perform classification on the dataset without any modifications (1 - 11)

 ### **D. Balancing the dataset**
 Because our dataset is imbalanced, especially among the positive classes, we experimented with SMOTE as a method to fix this imbalance.
 In summary, SMOTE oversamples classes that are in the minority by taking samples from that class and consider their k nearest neighbors in the feature space.
 Synthetic data points are then created by randomly taking a vector between one of those k neighbors and the current data point, multiplying it by a factor between 0 and 1, and adding it to the original data point.
-We executed sklearn’s SMOTE implementation on the dataset and re-ran the MC-PO task for further analysis
+We executed sklearn’s SMOTE implementation on the dataset and re-ran the MC-PO task for further analysis.
+After rebalancing, every positive class (1-10) contains 132 samples

 ## **Results**
 ### **Unsupervised Learning**